kohler/hotcrp/devel/apidoc/submissions.md

 These endpoints query and modify HotCRP submissions.
 They deal with **submission objects**, which are JSON representations of submissions.

-Each submission object has an `object` property (set to the constant string `"paper"`), a `pid` property, and a `status` property.
-Complete submission objects also have one property per submission field, such as `title`, `abstract`, `authors`, `topics`, and `pc_conflicts`.
+Each submission object has an `object` field (set to the constant string `"paper"`), a `pid` field, and a `status` field.
+Complete submission objects also include every submission field, such as `title`, `abstract`, `authors`, `topics`, and `pc_conflicts`.
 However, methods that return submissions only fill in fields that exist and that the accessing user is allowed to see.

 Submission endpoints always return complete submission objects.
-To select specific properties of submissions, or to return computed properties, use the `/search` or `/searchaction` endpoints.
+To select specific fields of submissions, or to return computed fields, use the `/search` or `/searchaction` endpoints.